jackmschroeder/Election-Analytics/Posts/narrative.md

 ### Conclusions

-Especially when the outcome was still in doubt, many people believed that pollsters failed to learn from 2016.
+Especially when the outcome was still in doubt, many people believed that **pollsters failed to learn from 2016**.
 I set out to judge this empirically.

-These simple and preliminary tests yielded conflicting results.
+These simple and preliminary tests yielded **conflicting results**.
 On the one hand, polling error seems to have been fairly consistent between 2016 and 2020.
 Many states were predicted incorrectly by similar magnitudes in both elections, and 2016 polling error uniquely boosted the predictive power of a simple results ~ polling regression for 2020.

 However, *FiveThirtyEight*’s poll adjustments also failed to beat raw averages in 2012, and the trends described above may well be an exogenous shift in electoral preferences that’s completely separate from the industry’s learning capacity.
-The discussion on herding also reveals unique complexities between 2016 and 2020, as well as a potentially misinformed consensus on herding from 2016.
+The discussion on herding also reveals **unique complexities** between 2016 and 2020, as well as a potentially *misinformed consensus* on herding from 2016.

-Overall, I’m relatively confident the data show that polling error was similar between 2016 and 2020.
-That said, *polling* error is different from *pollster* error, and I don’t have the evidence to make a judgement of the industry as a whole.
+Overall, I’m relatively confident the data show that **polling error was similar** between 2016 and 2020.
+That said, *polling* error is different from *pollster* error, and **I don’t have the evidence to make a judgement of the industry as a whole**.
 Due to the limits of these analyses, I probably wasn’t going to end up in a position to be able to have a sweeping conclusion.
-Still, these tests were useful in relaying to me the complexity in evaluating common narratives and the many directions that can take.
+Still, these tests were useful in relaying to me the *complexity* in evaluating common narratives and the many directions that analysis can take.

 ### References

+Heath, C., and Frazier, C. (2020, Nov.
+12).
+“The polls were wrong, again.” *WFTV*.
+Accessed online.

+Kasirajan, S. (2020, Nov.
+5).
+“Pollsters work to increase accuracy after learning from 2016 polling mistakes.” *The Cavalier Daily*.
+Accessed online.

+Linge, M. K., and Lewak, D. (2020, Nov.
+13).
+“Why election polls were so wrong again in 2020.” *The New York Post*.
+Accessed online.

+Oakes, B., and Fleming, W. (2020, Oct.
+16).
+“Have pollsters in 2020 learned the lessons of 2016?” *WBUR*.
+Accessed online.

+Saunders, D. (2016, Nov.
+11).
+“How herding blinded polls to Trump’s big win.” *San Francisco Chronicle*.
+Accessed online.

+Shepard, S. (2020, Nov.
+6).
+“The polling industry blows it again.” *Politico*.
+Accessed online.

 Silver, N. (2018, May 30).
 “The polls are all right." *FiveThirtyEight*.
 Accessed online.